 Zuzana and Mik, Karou’s human friends, have a lovely relationship.
 They – kind of – realise they’re too young for marriage but the subject comes up.
 Zuzana tells Mik that he must perform three feats to win her hand, just like in a fairy tale.
 While intended to deflect marriage proposals about which Zuzana feels ambivalent, this aspect of their relationship takes on a life of its own.
 This is endearing, adding some humour to the story, as long as the reader doesn’t get the horrors at the thought of a couple of 18 year olds marrying.
 These characters are so much more than just this thread, however: they develop a little themselves in Days while interacting with the chimaera to give these demonic-looking brutal soldiers greater depth.

 There are women warriors on both sides of this conflict but they seem to be a minority.
 One woman is mentioned who appeared to be a ruler, but it’s usually men who lead.
 Women are mentioned as concubines and mothers, whose status as women affects their lives.
 While reading I was pleased to engage with some kick-ass female characters, some of whom fought, many of whom performed other roles.
 It wasn’t until I started analysing Days after finishing the novel that I noticed some gendered stereotyping, so it didn’t hinder my enjoyment of the novel.
 My attitude is that gendered stereotyping exists so fantasy can acknowledge this stereotyping whilst engaging with issues by, for example, characters behaving in non-conformist manner.

 I appreciate a tithe of pain as the price of magic although I have a few comments about the overall system.
 The main characters are sympathetic while facing seemingly insurmountable conflict that is relevant to the real world.
 The plot is engaging and well-paced.
-I highly recommend Days of Blood and Starlight, four out of five stars.
+I highly recommend Days of Blood and Starlight.